willjharmer/vim-config/README.md

   `<Ctrl>``x`       | If the selection is a snippet, expand the snippet `<tab>`           | Move to the next part of the snippet which can be edited

-### Targets.vim
-Additional text objects for faster editings ([more](https://github.com/wellle/targets.vim)).
-Take 2 minutes to skim the list of things added; most of them are things you'd want vim to do out of the box.

 ### unimpaired
 Pairs of handy bracket maps ([more](http://www.vim.org/scripts/script.php?script_id=1590))